 You can add a catalog to a form in the Template Editor.
 Open the form template, add a Catalog field, and find your catalog in the dropdown list.

 Save the template.
-Clients filling out a Helpdesk form can now specify their problem by selecting a helpdesk category, letting it be routed to the appropriate specialist.
+Clients filling out a Helpdesk form can now specify their problem by selecting a helpdesk category, routing it to the appropriate specialist.

-When you delete a Catalog field from a form template, the corresponding values disappear from all forms that have been filled out based on that template.
-Any mentions of the field and its values will be deleted from the filled-out forms’ history.
+When you delete a Catalog field from a form template, the corresponding values disappear from all forms that were filled out based on that template.
+Any mentions of the field and its values will be deleted from the filled-out form's history.